Bio

 Surdna Foundation, New York, NY

-Taipei Museum of Fine Arts, Taiwan Renwick Gallery,
+Taipei Museum of Fine Arts, Taipei, Taiwan

-University of Oregon Museum of Art, Portland, Or
+University of Oregon Museum of Art, Portland, OR

 EDUCATION